uchilaka/docker-wp/README.md

 # docker-wp
-Docker customized image for Wordpress stage projects
+Docker tweaked container for Wordpress stage projects.

+## Dependencies
+1. This library requires Used in combination with [https://github.com/uchilaka/docker-wp-mysql](docker-wp-shell) which is linked in the Docker initialization scripts by the specific container name expected from that library's build script.